canonical/charmed-5g/docs/how-to/deploy_cups_sdcore.md

 - A User Plane Kubernetes cluster configured with
   - 1 available IP address for the User Plane Function (UPF)
   - Multus
+  - MACVLAN or SR-IOV interfaces for Access and Core networks
 - 1 Juju cloud per Kubernetes cluster named `control-plane-cloud` and `user-plane-cloud` respectively

 ## Deploy SD-Core Control Plane